redsanket/spark/external/spark/guide/pyspark_with_python.rst

 PySpark + Grid Python 2.7/3.6
 -----------------------------
-Python 2.7 and 3.6 are being installed on the grid gateways and in HDFS.
+Python 2.7 and 3.6 are installed on the grid gateways and in HDFS.
 They contain a few extra packages including: "setuptools", "requests", "numpy", "scipy", "pandas", "scikit-learn", "matplotlib"

 .. _swp_grid_python_spark2.2+: